 Without being too dramatic, I have been to the dark places, I’ve been depressed, I’ve watched people I love die, I’ve worked through a fractured relationship with my actual father and grappled with how to heal a relationship that was broken long before I knew how to fix it.
-I’ve done things that I’m not proud of that broke relationships I valued and I’ve had people I love walk away without explanation.
+I’ve done things that I’m not proud of that killed relationships I valued and I’ve had people I love walk away without explanation.
 Darkness has been if not a friend, certainly a presence in my life.
 I know the dark places of my soul, I’ve examined them and it has sometimes felt that there are parts of me that are broken almost beyond repair.

 On an annual basis I go through a cycle of depression and wellness because of SAD.
 I’m better at dealing with it nowadays and as a result aware of the change it has on my thought patterns.
 But even though it sucks, it’s brought me to a knowledge of the truth of my faith, God is the only thing that is forever.